donuts qui coule

 Last updated on

-The so-called "female" orgasm is much more complex and varied than we generally imagine.
+The so-called "female" orgasm is far more complex and varied than we generally imagine.
 While most of us are familiar with clitoral orgasms, did you know that... the cervix can also be a source of intense pleasure?

-Oh really? you exclaim.
+Oh really? you marvel.

 Stay here, I'll tell you everything in 7 key points.